jpswade/jpswade.github.io/_posts/2011-03-11-computer-support-phone-call-scam.md

 > &#8220;These scams take advantage of people who have limited computer knowledge and can easily be talked in to thinking there is a problem&#8221;

-Since hearing about this type of scam I&#8217;ve had numerous phone calls from concerned members of the public, explaining that the person on the end of the phone wanted them to run &#8220;[prefetch](http://www.theregister.co.uk/2010/05/07/scamware_cold_calling/)&#8221; or &#8220;[eventvwr](http://news.idg.no/cw/art.cfm?id=04EB7999-1A64-67EA-E45B4C5FEB36B397)&#8220;.
+Since hearing about this type of scam I've had numerous phone calls from concerned members of the public, explaining that the person on the end of the phone wanted them to run &#8220;[prefetch](http://www.theregister.co.uk/2010/05/07/scamware_cold_calling/)&#8221; or &#8220;[eventvwr](http://news.idg.no/cw/art.cfm?id=04EB7999-1A64-67EA-E45B4C5FEB36B397)&#8220;.

 <!--more-->